The Sweeplings: Critical reception

 iTunes' staff wrote that the Sweeplings' music reveals "a penchant for haunting, tender harmonies and a roots-inspired sound that bears similarities to The Civil Wars."
-PopDust called Rise & Fall "a potent collection of narratives with gut-wrenching textures built on a foundation of powerful harmonies and sharp musicianship."
+PopDust called Rise & Fall "a potent collection of narratives with gut-wrenching textures built on a foundation of powerful harmonies and sharp musicianship".
 The Birmingham News called it "an uncommonly focused, polished and big-stage-ready debut from an independent band".
-Elmore Magazine said the album's songs tend to "blend together because of similar sounds, but the chemistry is concise and makes the album whole, not all over the place like many debuts seem to be."
+Elmore Magazine said the album's songs tend to "blend together because of similar sounds, but the chemistry is concise and makes the album whole, not all over the place like many debuts seem to be".

 Atwood Magazine called Sleepwalking "haunting, bittersweet and altogether mesmerizing ... when The Sweeplings evoke hurt, we feel a shred of resilience ...
 Darkness comes with a bit of light, and vice versa."
 Of Losing Ground Vol. 1, PopMatters wrote, "The Sweeplings might make the most gorgeous music by a folk-pop duo since the unfortunate demise of the Civil Wars".
 "Bleed Me White" earned raves from American Songwriter, which called it "the definition of a duet and pedestals itself on perfectly balanced vocal harmonies and pulsing piano, textured with light strings.
 It is elegance in simplicity at its finest."

 Other appearances

 The Sweeplings' songs have appeared in official promotional videos and television series.
 "In Too Deep" was used for the winter premiere of the ABC Family (later Freeform) drama The Fosters; the duo later performed the song on an episode of the show and appeared on Freeform's first Facebook Live musical performance.
 Freeform also used "In Too Deep" for the season finale of Pretty Little Liars in 2016.

-The official trailer for the final season of the Netflix series Longmire was set to "Carry Me Home".
+The official trailer for the final season of the Netflix series Longmire was set to "Carry Me Home" and episode 1 featured the song in its final scenes.
 The Vampire Diaries and Good Behavior also have featured the Sweeplings' music.